renadr/renadr/README.md

 #### Hi there 👋 , I'm Adrien Lemaire.

-## I'm a Front end Developer living in Paris.
+## I'm a Front end Developer living in Germany.

 - I've planned to write something here.
 - And here